Everything you need to know as a first-time student.

 For more information about course content, contact the Course Coordinator, Associate Professor Ingrid Wagner.

-For registration or payment queries, contact the Office of Continuing Professional Education.
+For registration or payment queries, contact Continuing Professional Education.

 The ABFT model emerges from interpersonal theories that suggest adolescent depression and suicide can be precipitated, exacerbated or buffered against by the quality of interpersonal relationships in families.
 It is a trust-based, emotion-focused psychotherapy model that aims to repair interpersonal ruptures and rebuild an emotionally protective, secure-based parent-child relationship.